infinum/enumerations/Readme.md

 Status.draft.description                       # => nil
 ```

-For every attribute, you have predicate methods for checking presence of each attribute:
+For each attribute, you have predicate method.
+Predicate methods are actually calling `present?`
+method on attribute value:

 ```ruby
 Status.draft.name?                             # => true